-- Fallback skills trigger when no other skill has their Triggers fulfilled after a user message.
+- Fallback skills trigger when no other skill has its triggers fulfilled after a user message.
 Most of the time, you’ll have only one of this kind, where you can remind the user what your bot can do, and ask them to rephrase.

 Our skill will be of Floating type.
 Give it the name you want, I chose tell-me-a-joke.

 Click on your newly created skill, then go to the Triggers tab.
-We want to activate our skill if one of the three intentions we created are matched.
+We want to activate our skill if one of the three intentions we created is matched.